mitsuba-renderer/enoki/docs/basics.rst

 standard C math library.

-The vectorized math library is slightly more approximate, though this is generally negligible (the average relative error is < 1 ULP for most functions---see the :ref:`reference <transcendental-accuracy>` for details.
+The vectorized math library is slightly more approximate, though this is generally negligible (the average relative error is generally :math:`<\!\frac{1}{2}` ULP on their full domain---see the :ref:`reference
-The default rounding mode :any:`RoundingMode::Default` means that the library won't interfere with the hardware's currently selected rounding mode.
+<transcendental-accuracy>` for details.
+The default rounding mode
+:any:`RoundingMode::Default` means that the library won't interfere with the hardware's currently selected rounding mode.
 Note that the last two parameters only make sense when dealing with floating point types.

 Initializing, reading, and writing data
 ---------------------------------------